o-development/ochat-client/README.md

 # Liqid Chat Client

-A chat client for Solid.
+A chat client for Solid

 ## Setup